Jupudi

 Jupudi is a village in Palnadu district of the Indian state of Andhra Pradesh.
-It is located in Amaravathi mandal of Guntur revenue division.
-The village forms a part of Andhra Pradesh Capital Region, under the jurisdiction of APCRDA.
+It is located in Amaravathi mandal of Sattenapalli revenue division.
+The village forms a part of the Andhra Pradesh Capital Region, under the jurisdiction of APCRDA.

 Geography

 Jupudi is situated to the west of the mandal headquarters, Amaravathi, at 16.56033°N 80.25563°E. It is spread over an area of 2422 ha.